In Sierra Leone, the Ebola crisis that began in 2014 forced businesses to close and caused essential services to be stretched and suspended.

 VSO is working in Sierra Leone at all levels of society: from direct community action, partnerships with regional and national organisations, all the way up to governmental departments.
 This gives us a unique insight into the issues most gravely affecting the country.
 On top of that, it means we can work with people at all levels of society, which means our approach has a much better chance of taking root and having a lasting effect.

-"VSO is not just a partner but rather an enabler that places its partners first.
-The VSO staff were also very much behind making sure we collectively succeed to not only end Ebola, but most importantly, change attitudes, culture and practices for improved health outcomes."
+VSO is not just a partner but rather an enabler that places its partners first.
+The VSO staff were also very much behind making sure we collectively succeed to not only end Ebola, but most importantly, change attitudes, culture and practices for improved health outcomes.

 Water Sanitation and Hygiene Network

-"A lot new ideas were learnt and could be applied in EWB’s future strategic planning, like VSO’s People’s First approach.
-It showed clearly how effective VSO’s programmes have been."
+A lot of new ideas were learnt and could be applied in EWB’s future strategic planning, like VSO’s People’s First approach.
+It showed clearly how effective VSO’s programmes have been.

 Engineers Without Borders